LuyangJ/VoQA/README.md

 pip install flash-attn --no-build-isolation
 ```

-**For all models, You need to install some necessary packages in your environment, just run the following command in the root directory:**
+**For all models, You need to install some necessary packages in your environment.
+Run the following command in the root directory:**
 ```Shell
 pip install -r requirements.txt
 ```